jarvisteach/appJar/docs/mkdocs/docs/examples/minecraft.md

 app.addButton("Drop", drop, colspan=2)
 ```

-The issue we have is building a disctionary of block names linked to block IDs.
+The issue we have is building a dictionary of block names linked to block IDs.
 You can try this one out, or make your own...
 ```python
 # put this near the top of your code
 BLOCKS={ "AIR":0, "STONE":1, "GRASS":2, "DIRT":3, "COBBLESTONE":4,